dumbmatter/fakeIndexedDB/README.md

 ## Quality

-Here's a comparison of fake-indexeddb and real browser IndexedDB implementations on [the W3C IndexedDB test suite](https://github.com/w3c/web-platform-tests/tree/master/IndexedDB):
+Here's a comparison of fake-indexeddb and real browser IndexedDB implementations on [the W3C IndexedDB test suite](https://github.com/w3c/web-platform-tests/tree/master/IndexedDB) as of April 28, 2017:

-Implementation | Percentage of files that pass tests
+Implementation | Percentage of files that pass completely
 --- | ---
 Firefox 53 | 93%
 Chrome 57 | 92%